by-jp/www.byjp.me/content/curiosities.md

 emoji: 🧠
 draft: false
 type: timeless
+summary: A list of the many curious things I've made over the years.
 ---

 I'm a thoroughly [miriscient](https://www.miriscient.org) chap, and this often ends up in me creating toys, trinkets, projects and other artistic things.
 I've listed some out below.